xengeo/java-fundamentals/bites/10_data_structures_1_bite.md

 few options, but for now we'll go with one of the simplest iterators to understand (it'll look very familiar to you if you've worked with Python).

-If you already have an ArrayList of `pebbles`, you could do this...
+If you already have an ArrayList of `pebbles`, you could do this:

 ```java
 for (String pebble : pebbles) {